 Yield: 6 round standard 6.5" waffles or 3 round deep-pocket Belgian-style 7" waffles.

-Previously this recipe whisked the egg, milk, and oil in a separate container but I found that adding all into one container worked just fine and reduced the number of containers I needed to wash afterwards.
+Previously for this recipe I whisked the egg, milk, and oil in a separate container but I found that adding everything into one container worked just fine and reduced the number of containers I needed to wash afterwards.